What is Cisco Port Security? | Definition, Types & Features

 switchport port-security limit rate invalid-source-mac <packets_per_sec>

-1. Setting Up Port Security Again
+1. Setting Up Interface Security Again

 You wipe out all the port permission settings you’ve made on a specific interface.